ipython/ipyparallel/docs/source/demos.rst

     In [1]: import ipyparallel as ipp

     # The Client allows us to use the engines interactively.
-    # We simply pass Client the name of the cluster profile we
+    # We pass Client the name of the cluster profile we
     # are using.
     In [2]: c = ipp.Client(profile='mycluster')
     In [3]: v = c[:]